The planning processes start with an understanding of the community outcomes, a collection of aspirations relating to life in our city.

 Community plans are developed by communities in partnership with the Council.

 The Land Use Recovery Plan puts land use policies and rules in place to assist rebuilding and recovery.

 Council's activities, services, capital programme and finances as part of Annual and Long Term Plans.

-The Lyttelton Port was badly damaged in the Christchurch Earthquakes.
-The Port needs certainty about repairing, rebuilding and reconfiguring its operations.
+The port was badly damaged in the earthquakes and needs certainty about repairing, rebuilding and reconfiguring its operations.

-Parks management plans and masterplans establish a vision for their future of parks, and set management objectives and policies.
+Management and master plans establish a vision for the future of parks, and set management objectives and policies.

 Resilient Greater Christchurch forms part of the Greater Christchurch Urban Development Strategy.

 Master plans are developed by the Council in collaboration with local stakeholders to help guide the rebuild and recovery.